-The Institute of Education Sciences (IES) reports that the state of Georgia is now home to 132 Title IV degree-granting institutions.
-These schools earned Title IV status based on five requirements.
-They have accreditation recognized by the U.S. Department of Education, they have been in business for at least 2 years, they have signed a participation agreement with the Department, they grant an associate's degree or higher, and they offer a program of at least 300 clock hours in length.
-Because these schools are Title IV, they are more accessible to students with financial need.
+Georgia is home to 132 Title IV degree-granting colleges and universities.
+To become a Title IV school, an institution must meet five requirements.
+They must have accreditation recognized by the U.S. Department of Education, they must be in business for at least two years, they must sign a participation agreement with the Department, they must grant an associate's degree or higher, and they must offer a program of at least 300 clock hours in length.
+Title IV status means that these schools are eligible for federal financial aid programs, which makes them more accessible to students with financial need.

 Most Expensive Georgia Graphic Design Schools